rizchelwood/workshop/docs/ch2.md

   })}
 ```

-At this point, you should be able to see four cards with Pokemon information.
+At this point, you should be able to see Pokemon information but there is no layout or styling.
 Let's pull out the card element into its own presentational component.

 ## Create the Card presentational component

-Create a `components` folder under the `src` folder.
-In the `components` folder create a `Card.js` file.
+Create a `src/components` folder.
+Create a `src/components/Card.js` file.

-Import React and Component and create the Pokemon class to extend Component.
+Import dependencies and  create the Card class to extend Component.

 ```
 import React, { Component } from 'react';